-- This document contains guidelines on applying for the Knowledge Sharing Program (KSP) administered by the Ministry of Economy and Finance, Republic of Korea. - Submit project proposals and the priority list to the Embassy of the Republic of Korea no later than November 24, 2023. - For more information, visit the KSP website at www.ksp.go.kr.
+- This document contains guidelines on applying for the Knowledge Sharing Program (KSP) administered by the Ministry of Economy and Finance, Republic of Korea. - Submit project proposals, the priority list and an official letter from the ODA coordinating institution to the Embassy of the Republic of Korea no later than November 24, 2023. - For more information, visit the KSP website at www.ksp.go.kr.